-The Delegation of Jamaica has taken the liberty of preparing a Revised Draft Joint Recommendation for the Protection of Country Names (attached), as has been done in relation to other trade mark areas of common importance and convergence, which could guide and be used by Member States in trademark examination manuals at the national and regional level, in order to promote consistent and comprehensive protection for country names.
+The Delegation of Jamaica has taken the liberty of preparing a Revised Draft Joint Recommendation for the Protection of Country Names (attached), which could guide and be used by member states in trademark examination manuals at the national and regional level, in order to promote consistent and comprehensive protection for country names.

-Like the two previous versions, the Revised Draft Joint Recommendation incorporates language and definitions largely from the previous Joint Recommendations (including well-known marks and marks on the internet), as well as from Article 6 ter of the Paris Convention, the WIPO Study (Doc.
+Like the three previous versions, the Revised Draft Joint Recommendation incorporates language and definitions largely from the previous Joint Recommendations (including well-known marks and marks on the internet), the WIPO Study (Doc.
 SCT/29/5) and the Revised Draft Reference Document on the Protection of Country Names Against Registration and Use as Trademarks (Doc.
 SCT/30/4).
-It also incorporates the definition of "nation brand" taken from WIPO Document SCT/43/3 REV. 2, Compilation of Questions on Nation-Brand Protection in Member States and WIPO Document SCT/43/8, Returns to the Questionnaire on Nation-Brand Protection in Member States.

 We have sought to revise the previous version of our proposal to positively respond to previous comments from Member States at the SCT.
-We have narrowed somewhat the definition of "country name".
+We have further narrowed the definition of "country name".
+References to historical names and other related designations have been removed.